maevadevs/Rust-Developer-Foundation/01.Introduction/readme.md

 `cargo check`|Check compile status without compiling (debug mode)

 - **NOTE: Always use `--release` when building for final production**
-  - Can greatly improves the size of binary
+  - Can greatly improve the size of binary
   - Also adds additional optimizations
   - E.g. `Hello-World`: From 3.45 MiB (`debug`) to 400 KiB (`release`)